ging/fiware-idm-deprecated/doc/setup.md

 Production Set Up Guide
 =================

-This section covers how to set up the IdM for production, covering topics like email sending, reCAPTCHA support or how to serve static and media files.
+This section covers how to set up the IdM for production, covering topics like email sending, No CAPTCHA reCAPTCHA support or how to serve static and media files.
 Some topics, for example HTTPS, are beyond the scope of this documentation and only some pointers to related documentation are provided as a starting point.

 Make sure to also check the wikis for the respective parts of the IdM for more in-depth information of the components.